-One of the reasons why mindfulness, or present moment awareness, is so powerful is because it forces you to focus on the here and now, which simply means what’s goin’ on in this very moment.
-Not what happened in the past, not what may come in the future, but the safe, harmless moment of right this very second.
+Mindfulness, or present moment awareness, is powerful is because it forces you to focus on the here and now.
+Not what happened in the past, not what may come in the future, but the safety of right here, right now.

-These small, everyday mindfulness practices utilize all 5 of our senses: Smell, touch, sight, taste, and sound.
-By using these senses we’re able to almost immediately pull ourselves into the present moment.
+These small practices I’ll be talking about below utilize all 5 of our senses: smell, touch, sight, taste, and sound.
+By using these senses, we’re able to almost immediately pull ourselves into the present moment.

 Mindfulness is quite easy to practice when you’re cooking, and it’s one of my favourite times to do it!
 In fact, sometimes I find myself practicing this “present moment awareness” while I’m cooking, without even realizing it.

-Take a moment to mindfully place your food onto your dishes for serving in a way that looks appealing and inviting.
+Even more, take a moment to mindfully place your food onto your dishes for serving in a way that looks appealing and inviting.
 This is “cooking with love” at it’s finest!
-Then, enjoy your meal with point #2! …
+Then, enjoy your meal with point number two.

 Take eating as an opportunity to sit down, chew thoroughly, and savour the smells, flavours and textures before you.
 What does the food look like?
 What does it taste like?
 What does it feel like in your hand or as you chew it?
 How do you feel after you’ve finished eating?
 Appreciate your food and be curious about where it came from or how it grew.